gshipley/enterprise_training/AdminTraining.md

 ##**Create an OpenShift Enterprise application**

-We need to create an OpenShift Enterprise application to hold the source code as well as embed the MySQL database.
+We need to create an OpenShift Enterprise application to hold the source code as well as embed the MySQL database:

      $ cd ~/code
     $ rhc app create-a piwik -t php